ds-wizard/bh2023-report/paper.md

 ## GitHub Submission Service

 To complete the "loop" for updating research software metadata in a GitHub repository through SMW, we developed a *submission service*.
-Such services in DSW allows to accept a submitted document, process it in any way, and eventually return a relevant URL back to DSW.
-The goal was to enable maSMP created with the previously described document template to be suggested in target GitHub repository as a Pull Request (PR).
+Such services in DSW allow to accept a submitted document, process it in any way, and eventually return a relevant URL back to DSW.
+The goal was to enable maSMP created with the previously described document template to be added to a GitHub repository through a Pull Request (PR).

-For the service to work and be able to create PRs, we created a [`sm-wizard-bot`][sm-wizard-bot] account on GitHub that is the one creating forks and PRs through API (authenticated using an access token).
-We had to deal with various potential obstacles such as asynchronnous creation of forks via GitHub API or possibility of need of multiple forks with the same original repository name.
+For the service to work and be able to create PRs, we created a [`sm-wizard-bot`][sm-wizard-bot] account on GitHub that is responsible for creating forks and PRs through its API (authenticated using an access token).
+We had to deal with various potential obstacles such as asynchronnous creation of forks via GitHub API and the possible need or existence of multiple forks of the same original repository.
 The achieved flow with the service works as follows:

 1. User generates a maSMP document in DSW.
 2. User submits the (JSON-LD) document in DSW (clicks a Submit button and selects the configured service).
 3. Service accepts the (JSON-LD) document and verifies the request.
 4. Service extracts the GitHub repository URLs (if not present, it reports an error).
-5. Service creates a fork via GitHub API (but with a name that contains also a timestamp) and then waits until the fork is being created (may take several seconds, up to minutes for larger repositories).
+5. Service creates a fork via GitHub API (but with a name that contains also a timestamp) and then waits until the fork is created (may take several seconds, up to minutes for larger repositories).
 6. Service creates (or updates) the `metadata.json` JSON-LD file in the repository and commits the changes via GitHub API.
 7. Service submits a PR to the original repository with title and message informing that it is an update submitted from SMW.
 8. User gets back the URL of the PR in GitHub and it is stored next to the document in SMW.

 ![Selection of submission service for SMP](./figures/smp-submission.png)

 This service has been successfully tested in both create and update use cases.
-There is no need to encode the mapping in the service as that is handled already in the document template.
-The only thing that is needed from the incoming JSON-LD file is presence of a triple with `schema:codeRepository` property.
-Then, it is tested whether the URL is actually a GitHub.com repository.
-It works with public repositories but can work also with private to which the `sm-wizard-bot` has access.
+There is no need to encode the mapping in the service as this is already handled by the document template.
+The only requirement from the incoming JSON-LD file is the presence of a triple with `schema:codeRepository` property.
+Then, it tests whether the URL is actually a GitHub.com repository.
+It works with public repositories but can also work with private if the `sm-wizard-bot` is granted access.

 ![GitHub Pull Request (PR) created by SMW bot](./figures/smp-github-pr.png)

-As for possible future enhancements, the service can be extended to support also other than GitHub.com repositories (e.g. GitLab or BitBucket, but also GitHub Enterprise or self-hosted GitLab EE).
-For GitHub, it might be better to create a different mechanism for private repositories, but that would require users to enable the app for the repository; however, the question on code repository is currently following the question whether it is a public repository.
-Finally, a cleanup mechanism to clean forks for closed or old PRs might be needed in the future.
+As for possible future enhancements, the service can be extended to support platforms other than GitHub.com (e.g. GitLab or BitBucket, but also GitHub Enterprise or self-hosted GitLab EE).
+A more versatile mechanism to handle private repositories on GitHub can also be implemented.
+This will require users to allow the app to integrate with their repository.
+Finally, a cleanup mechanism to remove forks for closed or old PRs might be needed in the future.

 ![Result received from submission service to SMW](./figures/smp-submission-ok.png)

 # Conclusions and Future Steps

-In conclusion, the collaborative efforts undertaken during BioHackathon Europe 2023 have propelled substantial advancements in the pursuit of machine-actionable SMPs, not only within the ELIXIR framework but also extending their applicability beyond.
-The dedicated work accomplished during the event has resulted in a robust technical solution for seamlessly integrating SMPs with actual research software projects, marking a significant stride towards practical implementation.
+In conclusion, the collaborative work carried out during BioHackathon Europe 2023 has led to significant progress in the development of machine-actionable SMPs, not only within the ELIXIR framework but also extending their applicability beyond.
+The efforts put forward during the event have resulted in a robust technical solution for seamlessly integrating SMPs with existing research software projects, marking a significant stride towards practical implementation.

 Furthermore, the BioHackathon served as a catalyst for the ongoing development of SMPs.
 The improvements made during the event lay a solid foundation for their continuous enhancement and refinement, ensuring their relevance and effectiveness in addressing the evolving needs of the scientific and research community.

-As we look to the future, the outlined roadmap emphasizes the crucial aspect of aligning SMPs with widely used metadata standards for research software projects.
-This strategic alignment is envisioned as a pivotal step towards fostering interoperability, standardization, and broader acceptance within the larger research ecosystem.
-The collaborative spirit and technical solutions generated during BioHackathon Europe 2023 set a promising trajectory for the continued evolution and impactful integration of machine-actionable SMPs, contributing significantly to the advancement of research software practices.
+In the future, it's important to make sure that SMPs are aligned with commonly used metadata standards for research software projects.
+This alignment is seen as a crucial step towards making SMPs work well together, be more standardized, and accepted by the wider research community.
+The collaborative and technical solutions that came out of BioHackathon Europe 2023 give us hope for the continued improvement and meaningful integration of SMPs, which will have a big impact on research software practices.

 # Acknowledgements